sibvisions/reactUI/README.md

     1. config.json File

         Add a file called config.json in your public folder of your project.
 This file will be used to send the required data to the server during the startup-request.

+       **The `appName` and `baseUrl` properties are the most important properties in this file!**

         Example: